-Although the reader might be already lost in the myriad of extensions and generalizations of general relativity, allow us to summarize our point and make an attempt to schematize such a variety of modifications as changes of a particular element of the Einstein-Hilbert Lagrangian.
-As it can be seen in Fig.\ref{la_figura}, some modifications can be associated with more than one element of the Lagrangian.
-This reveals that for some alternative theories, for instance like $f(\mathbb R)$ gravity, the non-linear deformations can be mathematically (and probably physically) interpreted as a matter content.
-Some analogous diagrams occasionally appear in the literature \cite{CANTATA:2021ktz,Baker}, although sometimes inaccurate or misleading, they remain in the realm of good intentions in order to expose the rich variety of theories, but ignoring genuine efforts to understand the physics behind.
-Certainly, our caricature Fig.\ref{la_figura} is highly incomplete and biased towards our research interests and limited knowledge, and it does not include some more radical generalizations like Finsler geometry, which are hard to relate to some particular part of the EH action.
+Considering that the reader might be overwhelmed by the multitude of extensions and generalizations of general relativity, we aim to summarize our point and make an attempt to schematize such a variety of modifications as changes of a particular element of the Einstein--Hilbert Lagrangian.
+As~shown in Figure~\ref{la_figura}, some modifications can be associated with more than one element of the Lagrangian.
+This indicates that for some alternative theories, for~instance such as $f(\mathbb R)$ gravity, the~nonlinear deformations can be mathematically (and possibly physically) interpreted as a matter content.
+Some analogous diagrams occasionally appear in the literature~\cite{CANTATA:2021ktz,Baker}.
+Although~sometimes inaccurate or misleading, they can be regarded as faithful attempts to expose the rich variety of theories, but they lack a genuine effort to understand the physics behind them.
+Certainly, our scheme in Figure~\ref{la_figura} is highly incomplete and biased towards our research interests and limited knowledge, and~it does not include some more radical generalizations, like Finsler geometry, which are hard to relate to some particular part of the EH~action.

-In Fig.\ref{la_figura}, each arrow requires some interpretation, not always directly straightforward.
-For example, the variation-class-changing models (unimodular and mimetic gravity) are related to the $\sqrt{-g}$ measure part, for they somehow specify the overall factor in the metric.
-At the same time, mimetic gravity, as well as many others (if not all, for those who don't look for easy ways), can also be rewritten as an extra part in the matter sector.
-Some young theories as those living on the metric-affine/teleparallel realm ($f(\mathbb T)$,$f(\mathbb Q)$, etc) change the connection, but also replace the Ricci scalar by an alternative scalar (different from it by a boundary term), and at the same time they admit an Einstein-frame-like representation whose identification with a well-studied matter content is poorly understood \cite{Golovnev:2019kcf,BeltranJimenez:2021auj}.\\
+In Figure~\ref{la_figura}, each arrow requires some interpretation which is not always directly straightforward.
+For~example, the~variation-class-changing models (unimodular and mimetic gravity) are related to the $\sqrt{-g}$ measure part, for~they somehow specify the overall factor in the metric.
+At~the same time, mimetic gravity, as~well as several or almost all other theories, can also be rewritten as an extra part in the matter sector.
+Some relatively young theories, such as those living in the metric-affine or teleparallel realm ($f(\mathbb T)$,$f(\mathbb Q)$, etc.), change the connection but~also replace the Ricci scalar with an alternative scalar (different from it by a boundary term), and~at the same time, they admit an Einstein-frame-like representation whose identification with a well-studied matter content is not yet well understood~\cite{Golovnev:2019kcf,BeltranJimenez:2021auj}.